 - Wisconsin Institute for Creative Writing Fellowships (University of Wisconsin)

 Some opportunities do not seem to maintain permanent Web pages with current application instructions.
 In these cases, you’d be wise to check directly with the institutional employment offices and/or academic-job websites for announcements and updates.
 (You can also Google strategically.)
 Here are a few leads:

 - Columbia College Chicago’s Elma Stuckey Liberal Arts & Sciences Emerging Writer-in-Residence

 - Cornell College’s Robert P. Dana Emerging Writer Fellowship

 - Hobart and William Smith Colleges’ Trias Postgraduate Teaching Fellowship

 - Penn State Altoona’s Resident Writers

-- The Seven Hills School Eva Jane Romaine Coombe Writer-in-Residence Program
+- The Seven Hills School Eva Jane Romaine Coombe Writer-in-Residence

 - The University of Dayton’s Herbert W. Martin Fellowship in Creative Writing and Diversity